bipinKrishnan/ml-recipe-book/_build/html/_sources/image_captioning.md

 ## Image captioning

-This will be bit more interesting than the previous chapters which dealt with single modality, i.e, text.
-Here we will deal with images as well as text.
+This will be bit more interesting than the previous chapters because we will deal with images as well as text.
 The model we are going to built will be able generate a caption given an image as input,

 ```{image} ./assets/image_caption_model.png
 :alt: image_captioning